EricAgyemang/ITProject-Management-Repo-IT-Project-Management-IT463-ISU-/README.md

 # ITProject-Management-Repo
 This project is started in request to the City of Mequon seeking assistance in developing the IT strategic plan.
-IT Project Management (IT463, ISU)

 # PROJECT DESCRIPTION:
 The City of Mequon, WI, is the largest city in Ozaukee County and the third largest city in land